ZiadAkGit/Pawrtnership/README.md

 	- python server.py
 - Navigate to the project directory in Visual Studio Code.
 - Open the `index.html` file.
-- Right-click on the file and select "Open with Live Server" to experience Pawfect Match.
+- Right-click on the file and select "Open with Live Server" to experience Pawrtnership.

 3. **Contribute:**
 I appreciate your interest!
 While this repository is not open source, I welcome collaboration.
-Reach out to me for opportunities to enhance Pawfect Match.
+Reach out to me for opportunities to enhance Pawrtnership.

 ## Contact

 For inquiries and support, please contact me at ziadakgit@gmail.com.

-Join me on this journey to make pawfect matches and create forever homes for our furry friends! 🐾
+Join me on this journey to make Pawrtnershipes and create forever homes for our furry friends! 🐾